Gradient flows on metric graphs with reservoirs: Microscopic derivation and multiscale limits: Introduction

-where the sign is thanks to the fact that the logarithm is monotone increasing.
-We observe that the dissipation consists of the sum two mechanisms: a continuous part on each metric edge and a discrete jump part accommodating for the mass exchange between vertices and edges.
+Here, we observe that the dissipation consists of the sum two distinct mechanisms: a continuous part on each metric edge and a discrete jump part accommodating for the mass exchange between vertices and edges.

-\paragraph*{Outline } We provide a gradient flow formulation of the system~\eqref{eq:system_intro_linear} and study its microscopic derivation from a suitable jump process as well as multiscale limits towards reduced (metric) graph structures.
-To this end, we use the notion of variational convergence of gradient flows following the \emph{energy dissipation principle (EDP)}.
-We proceed by explaining the individual steps in the next subsections.